dhiraj-taye/ResolveHub/README.md

 #### Step 4: Delete Complaints
 - **Delete Complaint**: Admins can delete a complaint by selecting the **Delete** option next to the complaint entry.
+-

+## Email Functionality

+The system sends email notifications in the following scenarios:

+### New Complaint Submission (User)
+When a user submits a new complaint, an email is sent to the admin notifying them about the new complaint.
+The email includes details such as the complaint title, description, category, and priority.

+### Complaint Status Update (Admin)
+When an admin updates the status of a complaint (e.g., marking it as "Resolved"), an email notification is sent to the admin confirming the change.
+The email includes the complaint title, the updated status, and the date it was updated.

+---

+## How to Set Up Email Notifications (Using Brevo SMTP)

+### 1. Sign Up for Brevo
+Create an account on [Brevo](https://www.brevo.com/).
+Once signed up, you will have access to your API key and SMTP settings.

+### 2. Generate API Key
+From the Brevo dashboard, generate an API key for SMTP integration.
+This key will be used for authentication when sending emails.

+### 3. Configure Brevo SMTP in `.env`
+In your `.env` file, add the following variables to configure Brevo's SMTP service: